 Seasoned jet-setters have probably spent a fair amount of time in airports.
 Whether they’re making the most of an airport layover or weathering an insane flight delay, it’s safe to say that the stress and anxiety can take its toll on anyone—and cause them to take their surroundings for granted.
 So the next time you step foot in your local terminal, take a moment to appreciate the carpeting.
 Trust us, it was placed there for a reason.
+And don’t miss the reasons behind these weird airplane safety rules.

 While common sense might call for terminals to be designed with tile floors—both for the benefit of passengers wheeling luggage and to make it easier for the staff to clean—most airports are carpeted, instead.
 Why?
 Turns out, those carpets have been strategically chosen to influence your mood and behavior.
 Learn even more airport tips before your next flight.